Factsheet – The Convention on the Rights of Persons with Disabilities (CRPD) and the Optional Protocol

 Who can make an Optional Protocol complaint?

-- If a person believes that their CRPD rights were violated, they can make a complaint.
+- If a person or a group of people believe that their CRPD rights were violated, they can make a complaint.
 They must be personally and directly affected by the violation.

 - Another person can make the complaint on behalf of the person whose rights were violated.
 If this happens, they must show that the person whose rights were violated agreed to the complaint being made.